-Accelerate your career with an online Master of Finance from Australia.
 Specialisations include analytics, applied finance, FinTech, and business management.

-A Master of Finance can be used to extend financial skills or start a new career.
+An online Master of Finance can be used to extend financial skills or start a new career.
 Different kinds of programs are available depending on your background and career goals.
 Let's explore your options for getting the most out of this degree.

 What is a Master of Finance?
 It is a postgraduate program that provides students with detailed knowledge and skills for the financial services industry.
 Normally lasting 1.5 to 2 years, it covers financial markets, valuations, investments, and corporate management.
 Graduates pursue careers in which they deliver financial expertise to companies and clients.

-Master of Finance Online
+Online Master of Finance

 Online masters in finance are designed for busy people to learn on their terms.
 Accelerated courses allow for year-round part-time study.
 By doing just one subject at a time, students can easily balance education with full-time work.